FireTail-io/firetail-rust-lib/README.md

 ### Before running this library
 * Make sure there are firetail environment variables.
 The two environment variables needed are:
 1. `FIRETAIL_APIKEY` - This is the API Key used to communicate with firetail servers
-2. `FIRETAIL_URL` - This is the firetail backend URL, which can be sandbox or production
+2. `FIRETAIL_URL` - This is the firetail backend URL, which can be set the US servers and by default it points to EU (Europe) servers.
+If your servers are in US, it is recommended to set it to `https://api.logging.us-east-2.prod.us.firetail.app`

 ### Example code to run it with actix
 ```rust